bigcompute/OpenJoy-1/README.md

 Special thanks to NERS Department, University of Michigan for the guildence in the certain methods used in the sofware

+Some parts are inspired by the OpenMC source code developed at MIT

 Future integration with the NJOY2016 and NJOY21 is visioned, but not began